It’s no secret that having high, healthy testosterone levels is crucial for your happiness as a man.

-Garlic is another powerhouse when it comes to testosterone boosting foods… in fact, it can even make your balls bigger.
+Garlic is another powerhouse when it comes to testosterone boosting foods.
+Garlic can increase your sexual prowess, make you more attractive to women, boost your test, and in fact, it can even make your balls bigger.

 No, I don’t mean that figuratively—I mean it literally.

-Take a look at this study conducted by the Department of Anatomy, College of Medicine, at Bingham University, in which researchers linked eating garlic to bigger balls and higher testosterone levels:
+Take a look at this study conducted by the Department of Anatomy, College of Medicine, at Bingham University, in which researchers linked eating garlic to bigger balls and higher test levels: